 And explaining it is simple.
 Companies realize that maintaining DIY Kubernetes clusters requires a lot of time and resources, downtime is costly, and one or two experts are not enough to manage a dozen clusters with hundreds of containers.
 As a result, they choose a third-party platform, saving time and other resources while ensuring that their applications are always running.

 Kubernetes is a relatively new system that is unquestionably not simple.
-Therefore, it is preferable to select the solution that best fits the company’s resources rather than the one that is the cheapest.
+Therefore, it is preferable to select the solution that best fits the company’s resources rather than the cheapest one.
 This also holds true for the selection of the architecture: if you plan to develop and host your applications in the cloud, they should be designed for Kubernetes right away.

-IntelliSoft is a DevOps service provider, aware of Kubernetes usages and best practices, as well as current Kubernetes trends.
+IntelliSoft is a DevOps service provider, aware of Kubernetes usages, best practices, and current Kubernetes trends.
 Thus, you can always let us know whether you need help with a related project and get immediate consultation and assistance!